Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 #### 10.1.2 Major software development tasks <a name="major-software-development-tasks"></a>
 We are using a preexisting game engine to make the development process easier.
 We will be developing through Unity.

-The only major software that we need to develop is a tool that will help the process.
-We will be developing a tool that...
+We will also be developing our own spline tool to make it easier for us to draw patterns for our pattern recognition, trails, camera path and fish behavior.

 #### 10.1.3 Risks <a name="risks"></a>
 What are the risks inherent in your strategy?